Direct payments are cash payments made to people who have been assessed as needing social care services from us.

 - ongoing help to manage your money and using it in the most effective way

 You may choose to employ your own worker (Personal Assistant).
-If you choose this, Real can help you to recruit the right person and understand your responsibilities as an employer.
+If you choose this, People Plus can help you to recruit the right person and understand your responsibilities as an employer.

 You may choose to pay a care agency, day centre or other provider.
-Real can help you find the one that is right for you.
+People Plus can help you find the one that is right for you.

 You can use your Direct Payment to get support from the council, or get new support from somewhere else, or you can choose a bit of both.